 Exceptionally pleasant interior; genuinely sporty handling; plenty of technology; choice of regular and hybrid models; executive-class back seat

-Acceleration in the smaller engine isn't as punchy as comparable setups in other high-end sport sedans; infotainment system interface not particularly intuitive
+Acceleration in the smaller engines isn't as punchy as with other high-end sport sedans; infotainment system interface not particularly intuitive

-GS 300 ($47,305) starts out with 17-inch alloys, LED headlights, a sunroof, keyless entry with push-button ignition, a rearview camera, a power tilt-telescopic steering wheel, 10-way power front seats, synthetic leather upholstery, driver's-side memory functions, drive mode selection, self-dimming rearview and side mirrors, ambient lighting, wood trim, a trip computer with color TFT display, 12.3-in infotainment screen with Remote Touch controller, dual-zone automatic climate control, navigation, Bluetooth and a 12-speaker surround-sound audio system with DVD audio capability, satellite radio, auxiliary input and iPod/USB connectivity.
+The GS 200t ($47,285) starts out with 17-inch alloy wheels, LED headlights, a sunroof, keyless entry with push-button start, a rearview camera, a power tilt-telescopic steering wheel, 10-way power front seats, synthetic leather upholstery, driver's-side memory functions, drive mode selection, self-dimming rearview and side mirrors, ambient lighting, wood trim, a trip computer with a color TFT display, a 12.3-in infotainment screen with the Remote Touch controller, dual-zone automatic climate control, navigation, Bluetooth and a 12-speaker Surround Sound audio system with DVD audio capability, satellite radio, auxiliary input and iPod/USB connectivity.

-GS 450h ($64,690) has the hybrid powertrain, hybrid-specific gauges and readouts, exclusive bamboo trim, heated/ventilated front seats, a heated steering wheel and a power rear sunshade.
+The GS 450h ($64,610) gets the hybrid powertrain, hybrid-specific gauges and readouts, exclusive bamboo trim, heated/ventilated front seats, a heated steering wheel and a power rear sunshade.
 Aside from the bamboo and the hybrid hardware, the GS 450h's extra features are available on the other models as options.

-The V8-powered GS F ($85,345) has almost everything as standard, including an adaptive suspension, carbon fiber rear spoiler, 19-in alloys and a quad sport exhaust system.
+The V8-powered GS F ($84,915) has almost everything as standard, including an adaptive suspension, a carbon fiber rear spoiler, 19-in alloys and a quad sport exhaust system.

-Additional options include adaptive suspension, head-up display, a power-closing trunk lid, 18-way multi-contour power front seats, semi-aniline perforated leather upholstery, heated rear seats, a power sunshade and a 17-speaker/835-watt Mark Levinson audio system.
+Additional options include an adaptive suspension, a head-up display, a power-closing trunk lid, 18-way multicontour power front seats, semi-aniline perforated leather upholstery, heated rear seats, a power sunshade and a 17-speaker/835-watt Mark Levinson audio system.

-The enthusiast-oriented F Sport package adds 19-in wheels, variable-ratio steering, rear-wheel steering (rear-wheel drive only), exterior styling revisions, bigger front brakes (rear-drive only), sport-tuned adaptive dampers, 12-way power sport driver's seat with adjustable side bolsters and special interior materials.
+The enthusiast-oriented F Sport package adds 19-in wheels, variable-ratio steering, rear-wheel steering (rear-wheel drive only), exterior styling revisions, bigger front brakes (rear-drive only), sport-tuned adaptive dampers, a 12-way power sport driver's seat with adjustable side bolsters, and special interior materials.

 |Basic||4 Years/50,000 Miles|